Harbor Investment Advisory LLC Buys 185 Shares of Vanguard Health Care ETF (NYSEARCA:VHT)

-Harbor Investment Advisory LLC boosted its position in Vanguard Health Care ETF (NYSEARCA:VHT) by 21.4% in the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 1,048 shares of the company’s stock after purchasing an additional 185 shares during the quarter.
-Harbor Investment Advisory LLC’s holdings in Vanguard Health Care ETF were worth $240,000 at the end of the most recent reporting period.
+Harbor Investment Advisory LLC raised its position in Vanguard Health Care ETF (NYSEARCA:VHT) by 21.4% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,048 shares of the company’s stock after purchasing an additional 185 shares during the quarter.
+Harbor Investment Advisory LLC’s holdings in Vanguard Health Care ETF were worth $240,000 as of its most recent SEC filing.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-LexAurum Advisors LLC raised its position in shares of Vanguard Health Care ETF by 2.1% in the 4th quarter.
-LexAurum Advisors LLC now owns 2,479 shares of the company’s stock valued at $555,000 after purchasing an additional 50 shares during the last quarter.
-Mcdonald Partners LLC boosted its holdings in Vanguard Health Care ETF by 4.7% during the first quarter.
-Mcdonald Partners LLC now owns 1,122 shares of the company’s stock worth $257,000 after buying an additional 50 shares in the last quarter.
-Lido Advisors LLC boosted its stake in shares of Vanguard Health Care ETF by 3.4% during the 4th quarter.
-Lido Advisors LLC now owns 1,594 shares of the company’s stock worth $356,000 after acquiring an additional 52 shares in the last quarter.
-Voya Financial Advisors Inc. grew its holdings in Vanguard Health Care ETF by 4.4% in the fourth quarter.
-Voya Financial Advisors Inc. now owns 1,416 shares of the company’s stock valued at $315,000 after purchasing an additional 60 shares during the period.
-Finally, Bragg Financial Advisors Inc raised its position in Vanguard Health Care ETF by 1.1% during the fourth quarter.
-Bragg Financial Advisors Inc now owns 5,638 shares of the company’s stock worth $1,261,000 after acquiring an additional 61 shares during the period.
+Several other large investors have also added to or reduced their stakes in the company.
+CX Institutional purchased a new position in shares of Vanguard Health Care ETF during the first quarter valued at $25,000.
+Corbenic Partners LLC purchased a new position in Vanguard Health Care ETF in the first quarter valued at about $26,000.
+Oder Investment Management LLC bought a new position in Vanguard Health Care ETF in the fourth quarter worth about $26,000.
+Kathmere Capital Management LLC raised its holdings in Vanguard Health Care ETF by 2,520.0% in the fourth quarter.
+Kathmere Capital Management LLC now owns 131 shares of the company’s stock worth $29,000 after purchasing an additional 126 shares in the last quarter.
+Finally, Kinloch Capital LLC purchased a new stake in shares of Vanguard Health Care ETF during the fourth quarter valued at about $34,000.

 Vanguard Health Care ETF seeks to track the investment performance of the MSCI US Investable Market Health Care 25/50 Index, a benchmark of large-, mid-, and small-cap United States stocks in the health care sector, as classified under the Global Industry Classification Standard (GICS).
 This GICS sector is made up of two main industry groups.